spacocha/Distribution-based-clustering/README.md

 - To use type "perl distribution_clustering.pl" to get a complete list of requirements and options

-ACCESSORY PROGRAMS:
+REQUIRED ACCESSORY PROGRAMS:

-Adjust_fasta_mothur.pl

-- Use this file to create a mothur formatted fasta and qual files.
-This is a temporary solution to create mothur formatted files until mothur comes out with a more comprehensive package for dealing with Illumina data.
-Assuming the indexing information in contained within the header of the fasta
+Evaluate_parallel_results.pl

+- Use this program when running the data in parallel

 Merge_parent_child.pl

 - Use this file to create a list (similar to the output of various clustering algorithms) where each line is one OTU with the unique ids of each non-redundant seqeunce identifier listed.
 The parent sequence is the first entry, with children (if applicable) list in tab delimited manner following the parent on each line.
+The input of this program is the output of the distribution_clustering.pl program.

 Matrix_from_list.pl

-- Use this file to create a community-by-OTU matrix from the OTU list file
+- Use this file to create a community-by-OTU matrix from the OTU list file and a sequence by library matrix (i.e. one of the input files for distribution_clustering.pl)

+fasta2filter_from_mat.pl

+- Use this file to filter a full fasta file to only the representative sequences.

 TEST DATA:

 Files presented in the "test_data" directory can be used either as test data to ensure the programs are functioning properly, or as a template for appropriate input requirements.

-- Raw data (raw_data.fastq and raw_data.group) are the inputs for the mothur "pre-processing" pipeline.
-Also required are the oligos.tab, required for filtering out primer/adapters from sequencing construct, and new_silva_short_unique_1_151.fa, a reference alignment trimmed to the size of the construct.
+- raw_data.fastq is the raw data, a common starting point for most users.
 The raw data is a subset of Illumina generated sequence data from a known input community.
 Only four input sequences were kept, along with a few errors generated during sequencing.

-- Inputs for the distribution-based clustering program are raw_data.trim.unique.square.dist, a phylip formatted distance matrix of the unique sequences, and raw_data.trim.seq.count, a community-by-sequence matrix.

-- The final file after processing the raw data with pre-processing (i.e. mothur), distribution-based clustering and post-processing is the community-by-OTU matrix, seq_error_only.err.list.mat or microdiversity.err.list.mat, depending on which parameters are used during clustering.
+- test_data.mapping is the mapping file for QIIME or test_data.mothur.mapping for mothur

+- oligos.tab is required for filtering out primer/adapters from sequencing construct if not using mothur to de-multiples

+- new_silva_short_unique_1_151.fa is a reference alignment trimmed to the size of the construct.

 PRE_PROCESSING SEQUENCE DATA FROM RAW FASTQ:

 Raw sequencing data can be generated in various ways.
 This will outline a simple method using mothur to process raw fastq data from Illumina for used with distribution-based clustering.

+OUR PIPELINE

+You can use our pipeline to process fastq data.

+    1.)
+Create a trimmed, quality filtered file, formatted in the QIIME split_libraries_fastq.py format.
+The library name is the first entry in the header field, followed by "__ and a unique id (e.g. lib1_1 ) followed by a space with the header name from the fastq file (e.g. ">lib1_1 MISEQ578:1:1101:15644:2126#AATGTCAA/1 orig_bc=TTGACATT new_bc=TTGACATT bc_diffs=0").
+Library names can not have any spaces, and as a general rule, it is safe to only include "." as the only non-alpha numeric characters.
+We generate these files with the following commands from a fastq file in the format ./test_data/raw_data.fastq

+    perl ~/bin/fastq2Qiime_barcode.pl ./test_data/raw_data.fastq > unique_bar.txt

+    split_libraries_fastq.py -i ./test_data/raw_data.fastq -b unique_bar.txt -o unique_output -m ./test_data/test_data.mapping --barcode_type 7 --min_per_read_length 99 --last_bad_quality_char Q --ma_barcode_errors 0 --max_bad_run_length 0 -o unique_output

+    mothur "#trim.seqs(fasta=./unique_output/seqs.fna, oligos=oligos.tab)"

+    perl ~/bin/revert_names_mothur3.pl unique_outout/seqs.fna unique_output/seqs.trim.fasta > unique_output/seqs.trim.names.fasta

+The results of this will be a list of sequences within 90% identity clusters, and the full fasta and sequence by library matrix used for downstream analysis.

+MOTHUR
 mothur commands as follows:

     mothur > fastq.info(fastq=raw_data.fastq)